 Nursing Home Negligence

 If you or a loved one have suffered injury or harm during a power-cut it is vital to establish whether the nursing home is liable.
 An experienced accident lawyer can help you put the pieces together to determine the chain of events and the part that lack of lighting or life support played in any injuries incurred.
-The nursing home may even have a backup generator which kicked in during the outage; however, that does not necessarily mean it provide the necessary lighting and power required under the law.
+The nursing home may even have a backup generator that kicked in during the outage; however, that does not necessarily mean it provides the necessary lighting and power required under the law.